rezakj/iCellR/README.md

 # How to analyze large bulk RNA-Seq data (TCGA)

-In this example the samples are normalized using DESeq2 so no noramalizaion is needed.
+In this example the samples are normalized using DESeq2 so no normalization is needed.

 ```r
 sample.file.url = "https://genome.med.nyu.edu/results/external/iCellR/data/TCGA_sample_Normalized_data.tsv.gz"